opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 Sounds good, but why should I use it?

 The main reason to use this automatic created environment: deployment support.

-Simply add the configuration to your application, copy the installation with your favorite tool / script to e.g. from DEV to STAGE.
+1. add the configuration to your application
+2. copy the installation with your favorite tool / script to e.g. from DEV to STAGE.
-And as you recognized right, you do not have to change your database credentials.
+3. as you recognized right, you do not have to change your database credentials.

 There is also the possiblilty to change the hiera data "DEV => STAGE => PROD" and password and the website is still running without changing the applications database configuration.